by Chef Dave Fouts and Vicki Bovee, MS, RD, LD

 Double Cheese Pizza

-½ cup prepared pizza sauce (I like to use low sodium
+- ½ cup prepared pizza sauce (I like low-sodium spaghetti sauce)

 - Preheat oven to 350 degrees.

 - Bake for 12 minutes or until cheese is lightly browned.

 - 6 whole chicken breasts, halved with skin removed